 The John Templeton Foundation Grant

 This project was made possible through the support of a grant from the John Templeton Foundation.
 The opinions expressed on this website are those of the hosts, authors and/or speakers and do not necessarily reflect the views of the John Templeton Foundation.
+Learn more about the project.

 Founded in 1987, the John Templeton Foundation supports research and dialogue on the deepest and most perplexing questions facing humankind.
 The Foundation funds work on subjects ranging from black holes and evolution to creativity, forgiveness, and free will.
 It also encourages civil, informed dialogue among scientists, philosophers, theologians, and the public at large.